Blood Pressure Numbers: When to Get Help

 What can cause a short-term change in blood pressure?

-It's normal for blood pressure to go up and down throughout the day.
 Things like exercise, stress, and sleeping can affect your blood pressure.
 Some medicines can cause a spike in blood pressure, including certain asthma medicines and cold remedies.

 A low blood pressure reading can be caused by many things, including some medicines, a severe allergic reaction, or an infection.
 Another cause is dehydration, which is when your body loses too much fluid.